nuxy/rails-bare-essentials/README.md

 - Integration of VS Code [Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) and related [extensions](https://marketplace.visualstudio.com/VSCode).
 - Ability to use a production ready container as my development baseline (example: [ECR amazonlinux](https://gallery.ecr.aws/amazonlinux/amazonlinux))
-- Running my application in an isolated with restricted permissions.
+- Running my application in an isolated environment with restricted permissions.
+- Knowing users that run this package will be developing in an environment that 100% mirrors my own.

 ## Customizing